 The UHealth Jackson Urgent Care center at Country Walk is now open

 The Jefferson Reaves remain closed due to power outages.

 To reschedule an appointment, please call 305-585-6000.
 Updated information for UHealth Jackson Urgent Care centers is available at JacksonUrgentCare.com.

 The residency program in Orthopaedic Surgery at Jackson Memorial Hospital is fully approved by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Orthopaedic Surgery as a comprehensive five year program.
 It combines one year of a rotating internship and four years of orthopaedic surgery.
 The orthopaedic program is approved for 35 residents equally divided among the five years.

 The program is well balanced between clinical and surgical activity and didactic teaching experiences.
-The Department of Orthopaedics has 20 full time faculty members and a clinical voluntary faculty of 27.
+The Department of Orthopaedics has 33 full time faculty involved in resident education.